BrennanCode1/B1/README.md

 ## Usage
 open cmd
-type cd Laraval8auth
-run php artisan serv
-NOW ENJOY THE NEWS after creating an account and signing in.
+open the correct GIT of where you placed this folder run php artisan serv in GIT after creating an account and signing in you should be able to access the news.

 ## Made for Laravel interview project
 2020